ACINQ/eclair/source/index.html.md

 [
   {
     "channelId": "57d7d6eda04d80138270c49709f1eadb5ab4939e5061309ccdacdb98ce637d0e",
-    "avgPaymentAmountSatoshi": 123,
+    "avgPaymentAmount": 123,
     "paymentCount": 55,
-    "relayFeeSatoshi": 3,
+    "relayFee": 3,
-    "networkFeeSatoshi": 3382
+    "networkFee": 3382
   }
 ]
 ```

 Retrieves information about local channels, the information is then aggregated in order to display
-statistics about the routing activity of the channels.
+statistics about the routing activity of the channels, values are in Satoshis.

 ### HTTP Request